Skip to main content

 }

-• Part of your order filled → You have a position
+• If part of your order filled (you have a position)

-• Part of your order is resting → Waiting for more liquidity
+• If part of your order is still resting (waiting for more liquidity)

 Best Practices